 “Through our range of offerings, Konica Minolta aims to deliver best-in-class productivity, profitability, ease-of-usage, and cost efficiency to its customers, while enabling them to cater to the ever-evolving print requirements of the digital age.

 The installation was followed by a grand inauguration event at the venue on 9 August 2018.
-At the event, Vijay Kamat, product manager IP and Shayak Mukherjee, business consultant at Koninica Minolta interacted with the media to discuss the differentiation that the innovative solution delivered for print and printing businesses.
+At the event, Vijay Kamat, product manager IP and Shayak Mukherjee, business consultant at Konica Minolta interacted with the media to discuss the differentiation that the innovative solution delivered for print and printing businesses.